-Cooling Operation (PHX336 - 60)
+Cooling Operation (All Models):

 These units utilize a 2 stage indoor thermostat.
-With a first stage call for cooling (Y1), the indoor fan (low stage) energizes immediately where as the contactor energizes after a 5 minute time delay (incase of an initial start up) starting the compressor (low stage) and on 230v models the outdoor fan motor.
-On 460v models the outdoor fan motor is energized via the outdoor fan relay that is controlled by the defrost board.
+With a first stage call for cooling (Y1), the indoor fan (low stage) energizes immediately whereas the contactor energizes after a 5 minute time delay (incase of an initial start up) starting the compressor (low stage) and the outdoor fan motor.
 If the low stage operation cannot satisfy the cooling demand, the second stage cooling (Y2) energizes switching the compressor into high stage cooling through energizing an internal solenoid valve inside the scroll compressor and switching the indoor fan into high stage.
 When second stage cooling is satisfied, Y2 de-energizes switching the compressor and the indoor fan into low stage cooling.
 When the low stage cooling demand is met, Y1 de-energizes shutting the compressor, indoor fan and the outdoor fan.

-Heating Operation (PHX336 - 60)
+Heating Operation (All Models):